bennfocus/feast-hive/README.md

 from feast_hive import HiveSource

 # Read data from Hive table
-# Here we use a Query to reused the original parquet data, but you can replace to your own Table or Query.
+# Here we use a Query to reuse the original parquet data,
+# but you can replace to your own Table or Query.
 driver_hourly_stats = HiveSource(
     # table='driver_stats',
     query = """